 - Conde v Lambeth LBC [2005] EWHC 62 (Admin)

-Equality Act arguments
+Equality Act cases

 - R(Meany) v Harlow DC [2009] EWHC 559 (Admin)